Am I eligible?

 Application Dates

-Subject to availability of places, applications will open on Wednesday, 17 April 2024.
-The closing date is Wednesday, 12 June 2024.
-Incomplete applications will not be considered - your application, including application fee, must be submitted by the closing date.
+Subject to availability of places, applications will open from mid-April to Mid-June 2025.
+Incomplete applications will not be considered - your application, including application fee and supporting documentation, must be submitted by the closing date.

-Subject to availability of places after initial offers, late applications may be considered in August 2024.
-Please note that registration typically starts from mid-August so any successful late applicants are likely to be late joining registration processes.
+Subject to availability of places after initial offers, late applications may open in August.
+Please note that registration typically starts from mid-August so any successful late applicants are likely to be late joining registration processes and consequently, module availability may be reduced.

 If you are considering applying for a transfer, please check the fees implications at www.ucd.ie/fees.